jahinaishee/jahinaishee.github.io/README.md

 # My Design Portfolio

-This website contains all my deisgn work I wish for the world to see.
+This website is the very first portfolio I coded.